 Get kids to be vigilant about dripping faucets, hoses and pipes.
 Have them notify an adult right away.

-9. Water the garden in the morning or evening
+9. Water the garden wisely

 If your kids help with the garden, let them know that the best time to water the plants is in the early morning or evening when it’s cooler outside.
 Watering when it’s hot and sunny is wasteful because most of the water evaporates before it can be absorbed by the plants.
+For avid gardeners, The Daily Gardener offers more essential tips for using less water in your green spaces.

 10. Spread the word